flatcar-archive/flatcar-docs/os/booting-on-vmware.md

 For DHCP you don't need to specify any networkd units.

-After transpilation, the resulting JSON content can be used in `guestinfo.coreos.config.data` after encoding it to base64 and setting `guestinfo.coreos.config.data.encoding` to `base64`.
+After transpilation, the resulting JSON content can be used in `guestinfo.ignition.config.data` after encoding it to base64 and setting `guestinfo.ignition.config.data.encoding` to `base64`.
-If DHCP is used, the JSON file can also be uploaded to a web server and fetched by Ignition if the HTTP(s) URL is given in `guestinfo.coreos.config.url`.
+If DHCP is used, the JSON file can also be uploaded to a web server and fetched by Ignition if the HTTP(s) URL is given in `guestinfo.ignition.config.url`.

 With static IP addresses there is no network connectivity in the initramfs.
 Therefore, fetching remote resources in Ignition or with torcx is currently only supported with DHCP.